ETNA10-7/markdown-site/content/pages/docs.md

 Reference documentation for setting up, customizing, and deploying this markdown site.

-**How publishing works:** Write posts in markdown, run `npm run sync`, and they appear on your live site immediately.
+**How publishing works:** Write posts in markdown, run `npm run sync` for development or `npm run sync:prod` for production, and they appear on your live site immediately.
 No rebuild or redeploy needed.
 Convex handles real-time data sync, so connected browsers update automatically.

 ## Quick start